Logo for Whatcom Public Hospital showing a map outline of Whatcom County, Washington State, USA

 Additionally, PeaceHealth billed thousands of low-income patients without notifying them that they were likely eligible for financial assistance with their hospital bills2.

-A public hospital could be more responsive and would be much more connected to community.
+A public hospital or network of clinics could be more responsive and would be much more connected to community.
 As Whatcom grows we should be prepared for a public future: a Hospital or a network of Clinics.

 References